astronomer/docs/learn/airflow-params.md

 ## Pass params to a DAG run at runtime

-Params can be passed to a DAG at runtime in three different ways:
+Params can be passed to a DAG at runtime in four different ways:

 - In the Airflow UI by using the **Trigger DAG w/ config** button.
-- Running a DAG with the `--conf` flag using the Airflow CLI.
+- Running a DAG with the `--conf` flag using the Airflow CLI ([`airflow dags trigger`](https://airflow.apache.org/docs/apache-airflow/stable/cli-and-env-variables-ref.html#trigger)).
 - Using the TriggerDagRunOperator with the `conf` parameter.
+- Making a POST request to the Airflow REST APIs [Trigger a new DAG run](https://airflow.apache.org/docs/apache-airflow/stable/stable-rest-api-ref.html#operation/post_dag_run) endpoint and using the `conf` parameter.

 Param values passed to a DAG by any of these methods will override existing default values for the same key as long as the [Airflow core config `dag_run_conf_overrides_params`](https://airflow.apache.org/docs/apache-airflow/stable/configurations-ref.html#dag-run-conf-overrides-params) is set to `True`.